rahii19/Data_professional_Analysis/README.md

 ### 🔹 Power BI
 Power BI was used to build the **final analytical solution**:
 - Importing cleaned Excel data
 - Designing interactive dashboards for insights
+- Added slicer for role and Gender to get personalized Dashboard

 ---